 The canister transfer machine moves to the cask port, the shield skirt is lowered, and the canister transfer machine slide gate and cask port slide gate are opened.
-The canister guide sleeve is lowered, the canister is raised into the canister transfer machine, the canister guide sleeve is raised, the canister transfer machine slide gate is closed, the cask port slide gate is closed, and the canister transfer machine is moved to the aging overpack port, the shield skirt is lowered, and the canister transfer machine and aging overpack port slide gates are opened.
+The canister guide sleeve is lowered, the canister is raised into the canister transfer machine, the canister guide sleeve is raised, the canister transfer machine slide gate is closed, the cask port slide gate is closed, and the canister transfer machine shield skirt is raised.
+The canister transfer machine is moved to the aging overpack port, the shield skirt is lowered, and the canister transfer machine and aging overpack port slide gates are opened.
+The canister guide sleeve is raised.
+The canister transfer machine is moved to the aging overpack port, the shield skirt is lowered, and the canister transfer machine and aging overpack port slide gates are opened.
 The canister guide sleeve is lowered, the canister is placed in the aging overpack, the canister guide sleeve is raised, the slide gates are closed, and the shield skirt is raised.
+The canister transfer machine shield skirt is raised.
+The canister guide sleeve is not slide gates are closed, and the shield skirt is raised.
 The canister transfer machine replaces the aging overpack lid, and the loaded aging overpack is moved out of the loading room.